Some posts contain compensated links. Please read this disclaimer for more info.

 Constructed as early as the 5th or 6th century, imposing Krujë Castle was the headquarters of Georg Kastriot during the 15th-century Ottoman sieges.
-From this small elliptical castle and with merely 3,000 men, Kastriot effectively withstood multiple attacks and put a halt to the Ottoman Empire’s expansion into Central Europe.
+From this small elliptical castle and with merely 3,000 men, Kastriot effectively withstood multiple attacks and halted the Ottoman Empire’s expansion into Central Europe.

-The Ottomans, his mortal enemies, called him Iskender Bey, which means as much as Lord or Leader Alexander and is thought to be a comparison to Alexander the Great himself.
+The Ottomans, his mortal enemies, called him Iskender Bey, which means as much as Lord or Leader Alexander and is thought to compare to Alexander the Great himself.
 The English derivation of his name is Skanderbeg.
 Not surprisingly, Skanderbeg became a national hero in Albania, nicknamed the “Dragon of Albania.”

 Getting to Krujë Castle from cities like Durrës or Tirana as a day trip is a piece of cake.
 It’s relatively small, too, so you should really only need a few hours to explore the area.

 On a cold and snowy winter evening in Albania, few things are as cozy, soul-warming, and enjoyable as indulging in a hearty traditional Albanian meal.
 It’s the perfect way to finish off a day of outdoor activities, museum visits, or other Albania winter activities.

 Staples are garlic, onions, and herbs, which are used in the majority of recipes.
 More often than not, fish or meat—lamb, pork, poultry, and beef—are essential ingredients, too.
 There are several vegetarian options as well, though.